tmolteno/TART/docker/README.md

 This directory contains Dockerfiles that automate the execution of the parts of the telescope.
 These are

+Author: Tim Molteno (tim@elec.ac.nz)

+### Web Application (web_app)

+This is a javascript application that runs in a browser (anywhere on earth) and communicates with the web API to view the telescope.

 ### Telescope Web API